Culture of Turkey: Sports

-The traditional Turkish national sport has been the Yağlı güreş (Oiled Wrestling) since Ottoman times.
-The annual international yağlı güreş (oiled wrestling) tournament that's held in Kırkpınar near Edirne is the oldest continuously running, sanctioned sporting competition in the world, having taken place every year since 1362.
+Oil wrestling (yağlı güreş) has been considered Turkey’s national sport for centuries.
+The Kırkpınar oil wrestling tournament, held in Kırkpınar, Edirne, is the sport’s best-known event.
+It is also the world’s oldest continuous continuously running sport event, having taken place every year since 1362.

 The most popular sport in Turkey is football.
 Turkey's top teams include Fenerbahçe, Galatasaray and Beşiktaş.
 In 2000, Galatasaray cemented its role as a major European club by winning the UEFA Cup and UEFA Super Cup.
-Two years later the Turkish national team finished third in the 2002 FIFA World Cup held in Japan and South Korea, while in 2008 the national team reached the semi-finals of the UEFA Euro 2008 competition.
+Two years later the Turkey national team finished third in the 2002 FIFA World Cup held in Japan and South Korea, while in 2008 the national team reached the semi-finals of the UEFA Euro 2008 competition.

 Other mainstream sports such as basketball and volleyball are also popular.
 Turkey hosted the 2010 FIBA World Championship international basketball tournament and reached the final.
 The men's national basketball team finished second in Eurobasket 2001; while Efes Pilsen S.K. won the Korać Cup in 1996, finished second in the Saporta Cup of 1993, and made it to the Final Four of Euroleague and Suproleague in 2000 and 2001.
 Turkish basketball players have also been successful in the NBA.
 In June 2004, Mehmet Okur won the 2004 NBA Championship with the Detroit Pistons, becoming the first Turkish player to win an NBA title.
 Okur was selected to the Western Conference All-Star Team for the 2007 NBA All-Star Game, also becoming the first Turkish player to participate in this event.
 Another successful Turkish player in the NBA is Hidayet Türkoğlu, who was given the NBA's Most Improved Player Award for the 2007–2008 season, on April 28, 2008.
 Basketball has received further attention and media coverage in 2010s with Fenerbahce Basketball and Anadolu Efes S.K. making 6 straight Euroleague Final Four appearances combined, along with winning the Euroleague title in 2017 and 2021 respectively.
 Women's volleyball teams such as Eczacıbaşı, Vakıfbank, and Fenerbahçe have been the most successful by far in any team sport, winning numerous European championship titles and medals.